jennylihan/ml5-template/README.md

 # Assignment 2: Make a reverse-engineered Snap Lens

+This proejct was adapted from The Coding School's excellent Coding Challenge here: https://www.youtube.com/watch?v=9z9mbiOZqSs

 Here are the requirements:

 1. VARIABLES: Based on a poseNet keypoint position (this is an object with a x and y property) in ml5, activate at least one change in p5.js (display an image,run an animation,change the screen in some way, etc.).